Graduating in 2020

 Graduands are requested to arrive two hours before the ceremony start time, ensuring there is adequate time for registration, robing and graduand briefing.

 Guests are invited to be seated approximately 60 minutes prior to the ceremony start time.

 Seating is allocated by the venue.
 We recommend that you advise the respective venues regarding any accessibility requirements in advance.

 At the start of the ceremony, graduands and guests are asked to stand while the academic procession enters the hall.
 All then remain standing until the Chancellor is seated.

 The chairperson opens the ceremony, then the Chancellor gives a short welcome address.
 Graduands are then presented to the Chancellor.
-After all graduands have been presented, the chairperson invites the guest speaker to give the occasional address, then the student representative.
+After all graduands have been presented, the chairperson invites the student representative to give the occasional address.

 At the conclusion of the speeches, graduates and guests are asked to stand for the departure of the academic procession.

 The graduation ceremony takes approximately 90 minutes, depending on the number of graduands attending.

 We have comprehensive information about graduating including registration, important dates and academic dress for current students and students who have already received their parchment.